axshen/SKA-SDC2-SoFiA/README.md

 * X column: `freq`
 * Action: Eliminate All But First of Each Group

 This should create a new table named `match(1)` with all duplicate detections removed.
-The new table can now be saved again in VOTable format under a new name, for example `merged_catalogue_clean.xml`.
+The new table can now be **saved** again in **VOTable format** under a new name, for example `merged_catalogue_clean.xml`.

 ### Parameter Conversion

-In the last step, the merged SoFiA 2 output catalogue must be converted into the format expected by the SDC2 scoring service.
+In the last step, the merged SoFiA 2 output catalogue must be **converted** into the format expected by the **SDC2 scoring service**.
 For this purpose, several source parameters will need to be converted from observational to physical units.
 This can be achieved by running the Python script provided in `scripts/physical_parameter_conversion_v0.2.py`.
 Information on the different command-line options supported can be found in the header of the script.
 For the final catalogue uploaded to the SDC2 scoring service, the following settings were used:

 ```
 ./physical_parameter_conversion_v0.2.py merged_catalogue_clean.xml 0.1 0.0 700 > sdc2_catalogue.dat
 ```

-This will produce a final catalogue containing the parameters to be supplied to the SDC2 in the format required by the scoring service.
-This final catalogue can then be uploaded to the scoring service using the command `sdc2-score create sdc2_catalogue.dat`.
+This will produce a **final catalogue** containing the parameters to be supplied to the SDC2 in the format required by the scoring service.
+This final catalogue can then be uploaded to the **scoring service** using the command `sdc2-score create sdc2_catalogue.dat`.

 ## Team Members

+The following people have contributed to the SDC2 team “SoFiA”:

 * Kelley Hess
 * Thijs van der Hulst